We’re living amid a freelancer revolution.

 You set your own schedule, you can assume a nomad lifestyle and move to another country and you can choose to work from the comfort of your own home.

-But with this freedom comes a responsibility to be an expert not only in your craft but in your tax returns, too.
+But with this freedom comes a responsibility to be proficient not only in your craft but in your tax returns, too.
 If you’re going to run a successful business, you have to have a tax-season game plan.

 There freelancer tax tips we’ve listed in this article are as solid as they came, offered up by tax professionals and financial planners who known taxes and planning as well as anybody.